Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 "Efforts to mandate intelligent design are misguided, but efforts to shut down discussion of a scientific idea through harassment and judicial decrees hurt democratic pluralism.
 The more Darwinists resort to censorship and persecution, the clearer it will become that they are championing dogmatism, not science."

-I don't believe ID should be mandated nor do I believe ID to be a scientific theory.
-(If a theory can't be falsified it isn't science.
+I don't believe ID should be mandated, nor do I believe ID to be a scientific theory.
+(If a theory can't be falsified, it isn't science.
 You can't prove a negative, namely that an intelligent designer didn't do something.
-All you can says is that when X happens, Y follows.
-Repeated enough times you can come to reasonable certainty about the relationship between X and Y, and theorize about related variables.
-From their you begin to build scientific paradigms.)
+All you can say is that when X happens, Y follows.
+Repeated enough times, you can come to reasonable certainty about the relationship between X and Y and theorize about related variables.
+From there, you begin to build scientific paradigms.)
 Science requires a kind of methodological atheism.
 The operative word here is methodological.
-You have to assume a natural cause otherwise why would you go looking for one?
+You have to assume a natural cause.
+Otherwise, why would you go looking for one?
 You can't do science without this assumption.

 ID backers are right to be angry about being dismissed as stealth religious fanatics.
 Based on evidence from science and reason, ID is a reasonable conclusion.
 It just isn't a testable one in the scientific sense of theories.
 On the other hand, scientists have a right to be angry about mandates to teach non-scientific ideas as science.

-For another interesting take on the topic check out What's wrong with intelligent design, and with its critics at the Christian Science Monitor.
-We may differ about what the abilit to define science but I think he has good insights into the topic.
+For another interesting take on the topic, check out What's wrong with intelligent design, and with its critics at the Christian Science Monitor.
+We may differ about the ability to define science, but I think he has good insights into the topic.

 "It's not that science refutes religion," Miller said.
 "It's that science looks for natural answers to questions, and if you say, 'Well, we have a tailbone just because our designer put it there,' then you can't make any predictions based on that.
 You can't explain it.
 And there's no way to test for that designer."

-The ability to test a theory is elemental to science and there is no real way to test for an intelligent designer.
-But science generated knowledge is limited, precisely because science is limited to empirical observation only.
-There are other types of knowledge that point to an Intelligent designer but I question whether the science class is the place to teach that knowledge.
+The ability to test a theory is elemental to science and there is no way to test for an intelligent designer.
+But science-generated knowledge is limited precisely because science is limited to empirical observation only.
+Other types of knowledge point to an Intelligent designer, but I question whether the science class is the place to teach that knowledge.

 Thanks Denis.